Optional Lectio Divina Prayer

 If you don’t yet go to confession regularly, try to make a plan to go at least once a month.
 Look up confession times nearby and plan for when and where you will go to confession.

 Finally, look up a good examination of conscience to help you prepare.
 See the “Additional Resources” section of this article for some suggestions.

 Repent: The word “repent” (metanoia) means to turn our whole lives around, to turn away from sin and toward Christ.

-Jesus gave his apostles the authority to forgive sins and that was passed on to their successors throughout the centuries, to the bishops and priests today: “Receive the Holy Spirit.
-If you forgive the sins of any, they are forgiven; if you retain the sins of any, they are retained” (Jn 20:22-23).
+Apostolic Authority: Jesus gave his Apostles the authority to forgive sins, and that was passed on to their successors throughout the centuries to the bishops and priests today: “Receive the Holy Spirit.
+If you forgive the sins of any, they are forgiven; if you retain the sins of any, they are retained” (Jn 20:22–23).

-Frequent Confession: We want to go to confession frequently.
-Not only are we forgiven of our sins, but we also receive grace to help us overcome our weaknesses and heal the wounds of sin in our lives.
+Frequent Confession: Not only are we forgiven of our sins, but we also receive grace to help us overcome our weaknesses and heal the wounds of sin in our lives.

 - Lord Have Mercy: The Healing Power of Confession by Dr. Scott Hahn

 - From the FOCUS Blog: “Confession Week (And Every Resource You’ll Need)”